fleck/nitrous-oxide/README.md

 ```

 ## Why?
-Sometimes our origin server are slow.
-Pre-fetching is a simple way to overcome this latency.
+Even fetches to well tuned origin servers have a decent amount of latency.
+Pre-fetching is a simple way to overcome this.
 You'll want to make sure your HTML responses have a `max-age=30` or similar cache control header set for this to work properly.